When the PFD Fits... Wear It!

-Here’s NRS Customer Service Representative Emily demonstrating the “Goldilocks” test.
+Here’s NRS Customer Experience Specialist Diamond demonstrating the “Goldilocks” test.

 Every PFD manufacturer has its own sizing system, and it’s important to confirm sizing before purchasing any brand of life jacket.
 And of course, always try on a vest to be sure it fits before you hit the water.

-The main difference between a small and an extra large NRS PFD is that the larger size has longer straps that allow the PFD to open wider in order to accommodate larger bodies.
-In other words, the extra large will fit a smaller person (albeit with excess strap length), but a small PFD won’t fit someone who needs the bigger size because there won’t be enough strap.
+When it comes to NRS life jackets* the main difference between a small and an XL is that the larger size has longer straps that allow the PFD to open wider to accommodate larger bodies.
+In other words, the XL will fit a smaller person (albeit with excess strap length and assuming it can be cinched tight enough to prevent the jacket from slipping off), but a small PFD won’t fit someone who needs the bigger size because there won’t be enough strap.

 Some styles of PFDs may fit your body type and boating style better than others.
-The best way to know you’re getting the right PFD is to buy it from a reputable company with a knowledgeable sales staff.
-At NRS, we’re always here to take your call or answer your email.
-We can also recommend local dealers where you can compare PFDs, try them on and get great advice.
+The best way to know you’re getting the right PFD is to head to your local paddling shop and try them on in person.

 Customizing the Fit

 Different models of PFDs have different systems for entry and adjustment, but the goal is always the same—a snug secure fit.
-It’s best to start with adjustment points loose, and then tighten them sequentially to ensure a good fit.
-Emily will demonstrate by helping our customer achieve that “comfortably snug” sensation.
+It’s best to start with all the adjustment points loose, and then tighten them sequentially to ensure a good fit.

-First things first.
-With the PFD positioned midway around the customer’s torso, she buckles the bottom buckles and zips the front-entry zipper.
+With the PFD positioned midway around your torso, start by buckling the bottom buckle, if one exists, and fastening the entry, be it a zipper or buckles, on the side or in the front.
 That bottom adjustment is critical to preventing ride up; it helps “anchor” the jacket.

 Let’s recap.
 Wearing a PFD when you’re on the water is the single best thing you can do to ensure your safety.
 Selecting a model that’s comfortable for all-day wear helps ensure that you’ll want to keep it on… all day.
 Either contact us, or your local dealer, for recommendations on the jackets that are best for your type of boating.